 Most Kettlebell-Like Adjustable Alternative

-The REP fitness adjustable kettlebell may look like a regular kettlebell with it’s exterior cast iron build, but inside hides 4 removable 5 lb weights.
+The REP fitness adjustable kettlebell may look like a regular kettlebell with it’s exterior cast iron build, but inside hides 4 removable plates that collectively add up to 8-16kg.

 It’s really a very clever design.
 With all of the weights tucked away inside, the overall feel of a traditional kettlebell is maintained.
 With a quick twist of the dial, you can add or subtract plates on demand.